-Spray Schedule for Spring & Summer
+Spray Schedule for Spring & Summer Using Summer Spray Recipe

-- 1st Spray Trees are showing about 1/4" (6mm) green tips - 2nd Spray Blossoms are starting to show pink - 3rd Spray Blossoms have fallen - 4th Spray 7-10 days after blossoms have fallen. - After this 1-2 times per month until harvest.
+- Remember to not spray in the heat of the day - 1st Spray Trees are showing about 1/4" (6mm) green tips - 2nd Spray Blossoms are starting to show pink - Do not spray when trees are in bloom.
+That will make grumpy bees. - 3rd Spray immediately after blossoms have fallen. - 4th Spray 7-10 days after blossoms have fallen. - After this 1-2 times per month until harvest.